Glenfarclas Cross Country Handicap Chase Preview, Tips, Runners & Trends (November Meeting)

 Andy Powell

-Scheduled to take place during the November Meeting each year at the Cheltenham racecourse is the Cross Country Chase, in both 2016 & 2022 it was run in the following January instead due to the weather in November, a class two handicap that is run over the unique cross country course at Cheltenham.
-Runners compete over the three miles and six furlongs trip and those runners must be five or older to enter the race.
+Scheduled to take place during the November Meeting each year at the Cheltenham racecourse is the Cross Country Chase.
+In both 2016 & 2022, it was run in the following January instead due to the weather in November, a class two handicap that is run over the unique cross-country course at Cheltenham.
+Runners compete over the three-mile, five and a half furlongs trip, and those runners must be five or older to enter the race.

 Glenfarclas Cross Country Handicap Chase Information:

-If you are interested in other predictions at Cheltenham then head over to the Cheltenham tips page to see which runners are being supported by the OLBG racing tipsters and also compare those predictions to the runners that make the trend shortlist when added below.
-You may also be interested in other preview blogs that we have packed full of information, head down to the Schedule for the November Meeting at Cheltenham section for links to these.
+Why not use the trends shortlist below to help you narrow down the field and then head over to the dedicated Cheltenham tips page to see which runners are being supported by the OLBG expert racing tipsters to find yourself a bet?
+You may also be interested in other preview blogs that we have packed full of information.
+Head down to the Schedule for the November Meeting at Cheltenham section for links to these.

 How competitive is the Glenfarclas Cross Country Handicap Chase market?
 When looking at the over-rounds for the last 20 renewals, the most competitive market was in 2018 when the race had an over-round of 111%.
 The race in 2015 was a race that was most in the bookie's favour with an over-round of 131%, whilst on average over the last 20 renewals of the Glenfarclas Cross Country Handicap Chase, the over-round has been 118%, which means the bookie expects to pay out £100 for every £118 which is bet.

-These are the top three quickest-run Glenfarclas Cross Country Handicap Chase over the last 20 renewals:
+These are the top three quickest-run Glenfarclas Cross Country Handicap Chase races over the last 20 renewals:

 1. Sweet David (8:00.19) in 2024